Augmented Lagrangian Method for Second-Order Cone Programs under Second-Order Sufficiency: Second-Order Variational Analysis of Augmented Lagrangians

-which justifies SOSC \eqref{SOSC} in this case as well.
-Thus we are done with (i).
+where the last inequality is due to estimates in \eqref{po1}.
+Thus, we justify \eqref{mi12} for $v\in K_\Q(\Phi(\bx), \bl)$.
+Note that \eqref{mi12} is obvious if $v\notin K_\Q(\Phi(\bx), \bl)=\dom\d^2\delta_\Q\big(\Phi(\bx),\olm\big)$.
+Referring to \eqref{eq40}, we get SOSC \eqref{SOSC} from \eqref{eq26} and \eqref{mi12}.
+Thus we are done with (ii)$\implies$(i).
 To complete the proof of the theorem, it remains to verify implication (i)$\implies $(ii).
-Assuming that (i) holds, pick $w\in\R^n\setminus\{0\}$ and denote $v:=\nabla \Phi(\ox)w$.
-We clearly have
+Since the second subderivative is positive homogenous of degree 2, to prove \eqref{eq26} it is neccesary and sufficient to verify the condition: for all $\rho>0$ sufficiently large we get